 “Broader context” can mean a number of things.
 It could refer to Greek organizations as a whole, higher education, the Civil Rights Movement, women’s rights and much more.

-If the answer to the above question is yes, then your organization is very likely eligible for a Foundation grant that could help fund activities associated with archived material.
+If the answer to the above question is yes, then your organization is very likely eligible for a grant through your Foundation that could help fund activities associated with archived material.
 Such activities include the ownership, custody, maintenance, curation, digital preservation and display of archived materials, in such a way that they further the Foundation’s educational purposes.

-It is important to note that, in order to be eligible for Foundation funding, the online access to archived materials must be available to the general public, not limited solely to members of the fraternity or sorority.
+It is important to note that, in order to be eligible for funding through your Foundation, the online access to archived materials must be available to the general public, not limited solely to members of the fraternity or sorority.
 As a general rule, Greek-letter digital museums created by HistoryIT meet this criterion.

 Examples of Fundable Archived Material